 It is much simpler to find work online through major freelance websites such as freelance.com, upwork.com, prevalent and guru.com.
 These websites host pages and forums for freelance bakers who can directly contact with prospective employers or clients.
 In order to apply to the positions through these websites, create an account and update your portfolio of skills.

 To stand out in the crowd of freelance bakers, you need to have a shimmering portfolio of skills.
 So, how to build one?
 Well, your portfolio of skills may be in the form of a resume or an update on online forums.
-Whatever option you opt for, you will have to conduct organization.
-Organize your portfolio of skills in a manner which tends to divert the employer’s attention to the most relevant skills you possess.
+Whatever option you opt for, you will have to conduct an organization.
+Organize your portfolio of skills in a manner that tends to divert the employer’s attention to the most relevant skills you possess.

 For example, you have worked in a confectionery shop for a year, but your interest is in pastries and all.
 Arrange your skills in an order highlighting the latter more than the former; mention your certifications and experience in baking in the order of priority, with the most relevant one securing the top slot.
-These may seem nonsensical, but, trust me it is these nonsensical things which create a difference.
+These may seem nonsensical, but, trust me it is these nonsensical things that create a difference.

 One really important tip: Mention only those skills which you actually possess.
 Cultivating the bad habit of adding up alien skills in your portfolio may pose problems in future employment, especially if the employer is experienced and shrewd.
 One mistake and your entire freelance career will go down into the pit.

-Pay rate is not fixed.
+The pay rate is not fixed.
 Much of the pay rate will depend upon the skills, qualifications, and experience of the freelancer.
-While those with good experience in the field charge high pay rate, which is usually beyond the prevalent market rate, but you cannot complain since they are best at what they are doing.
+(1) While those with good experience in the field charge high pay rate, which is usually beyond the prevalent market rate, but you cannot complain since they are best at what they are doing.
 If you are a rookie, you command less credibility among employers and clients so, to avoid projecting yourself as a presumptuous baker, keep the pay rate at reasonable levels which usually prevailing market rates.
-However, if you have some extraordinary qualification such as a diploma from a prestigious hotel management institute in or beyond India, you may keep a high pay rate.
+However, if you have some extraordinary qualifications such as a diploma from a prestigious hotel management institute in or beyond India, you may keep a high pay rate.